top of page

 • Warranty information

-Make sure you understand all terms and keep a copy for your records.
+Make sure we understand all terms and keep a copy for our records.

 Plan for Unexpected Issues

 Basements can hide surprises like water damage, mold, or structural problems.
-A good contractor will identify potential issues early and discuss solutions with you.
-Budget some extra funds for unexpected repairs to avoid stress later.
+A good contractor will identify potential issues early and discuss solutions with us.
+Let’s budget some extra funds for unexpected repairs to avoid stress later.

 Check for Energy Efficiency and Moisture Control

 Basements in Hamilton and Niagara often face moisture challenges.
-Ask your contractor about:
+We should ask our contractor about:

 • Waterproofing methods